Snow

 jsnyder8472@sdsu.edu

-Sai Pulagam is pursuing a B.S degree in Applied Mathematics at San Diego State University.
-Project: Modeling the risk of infection of COVID-19 upon exposure to infected individual.
+Jesse Gomez is pursuing a B.S degree in Applied Mathematics at San Diego State University.
+Project: Modeling the effect of nanoparrticle on the distrubtion of HIV particles in mucus.

 Lab Alumni